bflaven/BlogArticlesExamples/automate_po_job_demo_support/README.md

 ## 3. details for each directory
 **Here is a quick presentation for each directory inside the project.
-Some directories are just POC to understand for instance how sqlalchemy works.**
+Some directories are just POC to understand for instance how sqlalchemy works, you have always a set of commands as reminder because I keep forgetting how-to make things, especially working with database.**

 ### 3.1 Details for `001_sql_files`
 The idea is to give the way you can create a dump for each slqlite database used in the project.
+Check the official website at [SQLite](https://sqlite.org/index.html)

+**How to make dump with SQLite**
 ```bash

 # go to the directory where you want the dumps